19-2-SKKU-OSS/2019-2-OSS-L3/README.md

 # Overview what we do
 ### Commits
 You can check what we do in this project by seeing commits.
-From May 7 to June 11, we made 444 commits.
+From Nov 19 to Dec 12, we made 614 commits.
 - [Commits](https://github.com/19-2-SKKU-OSS/2019-2-OSS-L3/commits/master)

 ![Commit](https://user-images.githubusercontent.com/50195267/70375878-8485fc80-1946-11ea-915f-940036f385c6.png)